 The tire sealing system's compressor has been tested and approved by Volvo.

-The 12-volt sockets are located in the front tunnel console, on the rear side of the center console in the rear seat and in the cargo area.
+The 12-volt sockets are located in the front tunnel console and on the rear side of the center console in the rear seat.

 Accessing the tire sealing system